 Neither decision makes more universal sense than the other, so in lieu of directional certainty, the ability to understand and evaluate takes precedence over crises of correctness—only you will know what is best for your company.

 Likewise, a transition to working at home depends on the policies and procedures already in place.
-Change not taken is rarely about lack of resolve, and in fact, the common reasons for staying put, such as a risk of decreased productivity or a basic contradiction of company fundamentals, get too little notice.
+Change not taken is rarely about lack of resolve.
+In fact, the common reasons for staying put involve decreased productivity or a basic contradiction of company fundamentals.
+These reasons often get too little notice.

 In 2017 and 2018, the U.S. Bureau of Labor Statistics conducted a survey of workers who worked from home and how often they did so per week.